Sweden's most endangered Christmas decorations burnt, again - NZ Herald

 The two straw goats of Gavle, Sweden's most endangered Christmas decorations, have gone up in flames after surviving nearly a month on a downtown square.

 The animals are a beloved Swedish Christmas symbol, dating back to pagan times.
-But in what's become a tradition of sorts in Gavle, 163 kilometers (101 miles) north of Stockholm, arsonists early Friday destroyed both — a giant decorative goat made of straw and a smaller sibling.
+But in what's become a tradition of sorts in Gavle, 163km north of Stockholm, arsonists on early Friday destroyed both — a giant decorative goat made of straw and a smaller sibling.

 A suspect in his 40s was detained.
 Police said the man allegedly had soot on his hands and matched a description given by witnesses, who said the fire started in the small goat before spreading to the big one.
 Only the metal frames were left standing.